andreykobal/saga-multiverse-hackathon/README.md

 ### GameItems.sol

-The `GameItems.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Diamond Quest Adventure.
-Players can collect these diamonds and use them to claim rewards.
+The `GameItems.sol` contract handles the 1155 semi-fungible token (SFT) cassettes in Retrocity.
+Players can collect these cassettes and use them to claim rewards.

 Important code snippets from `GameItems.sol`: